A Call for Papers will be issued in the summer of 2018 for the 2019 AHVMA Annual Conference in Nashville, TN, Sept. 7-10, 2019.

 - Holding an advanced degree(s) (e.g. PhD from a suitably accredited institution) in the subject matter, OR

-- Being a member of the faculty of an American Veterinary Medical Association (AVMA) or Canadian Veterinary Medical Association (CVMA)-accredited college of veterinary medicine or animal health technology, OR
+- Being a member of the faculty of an American Veterinary Medical Association (AVMA) or Canadian Veterinary Medical Association (CVMA)-accredited college of veterinary medicine or animal health technology, instructing in a field related to the subject matter, OR

 - Being currently engaged in a recognized course of study that is accredited by the American Veterinary Medical Association or Canadian Veterinary Medical Association and that leads to an advanced degree or specialty recognition related to the subject matter.
 OR